cleaniquecoders/nadi-php/README.md

 ## Adding New Metric

-You can new metric as you see fit to your application / framework.
+You can add a new metric as you see fit to your application / framework.

 Do take note, all metrics will be converted to associative array.

-In order to create your own metrics, you need to extends the class `CleaniqueCoders\Nadi\Metric\Base` and implement your metrics details in `metrics()` method.
+In order to create your own metrics, you need to extends the class `CleaniqueCoders\Nadi\Metric\Base` and implement your metrics details in `metrics()` method which always return an array.
+You may need to define as a dot notation in your metric.

+However, Nadi will convert to the associative array.

 Following is an example for capture Http request for Laravel framework.